Darkovian/keras-sentiment-analysis/README.md

 # keras-sentiment-analysis
 A simple python implementation of sentiment analysis using Keras and TensorFlow.

+A quick (and very basic) introduction: Sentiment analysis is essentially taking data in natural language format (tweets, product reviews, conversations, etc) and generating a sentiment for that data.
+For the purposes of this project the categories are very basic: positive or negative.
+This project leverages machine learning by training a model using Keras and TensorFlow that is able to categorize a snippet of natural language (such as a sentence, tweet, etc) as having a positive sentiment or a negative sentiment.
+  Example: The sentence 'I really hate Monday' has a negative sentiment while the sentence 'I'm feeling the love right now!' has a positive sentiment.

 In this project we use the Twitter Sentiment Analysis Training Corpus Dataset from http://thinknook.com/wp-content/uploads/2012/09/Sentiment-Analysis-Dataset.zip.

 Make sure that the csv is saved as ./s-a-d.csv (in the same directory as sent-a.py and sent-predict.py)